paulhamsh/SparkMIDI/README.md

 This also usese the latest SparkIO class and SparkComms and a new wrapper.

+v5 has a nice UI on M5 Stack Core 2.

+![Example](https://github.com/paulhamsh/SparkMIDI/blob/main/image1.jpg)

 The API to control the Spark is new for this version - as in this table (Spark.h).

-![Example](https://github.com/paulhamsh/SparkMIDI/blob/main/image1.jpg)

 ```